Bagudu, Ajiboye, NUT lament state of security, call for adequate protection of schools during election days

 Ajiboye therefore charged the Federal Government to review its security architecture to address the deteriorating security situation because of terrorism and violent attacks on education.

-Minister of Education, Mallam Adamu Adamu, in his goodwill message, restated that attacks on schools or education had become a global challenge as virtually all countries have incidences indicating the effects of such attacks, which invariably affect children’s right to an education and their future.
+Minister of Education, Mallam Adamu Adamu, in his goodwill message restated that attacks on schools or education had become a global challenge as virtually all countries have incidences indicating the effects of such attacks, which invariably affects children’s right to an education and their future.

 “Gone are the days when you had signage on properties saying “this house are not meant for teachers.’
 This is no longer happening in Oyo State.
 In fact, most landlords would eagerly give their houses to teachers now and teachers are also building their own houses,” the governor said.